Chris Cleverley – Live From the Glass Isle | Self Release

 The second album release by the Anatolian outfit Derya Yıldırım and Grup Şimşek continues to explore the band’s idiosyncratic take on pop psychedelia from their Berlin base.
 Once again it’s easy to fall under the spell of the alluring voice of Derya Yildirim, especially once the bağlama comes into play, the traditional Turkish lute, which not only compliments her voice but adds spice to an already hot mix, notably on the sultry “Haydar Haydar”, an Anatolian Alevi poem, which is both soulful and meditative at the same time.
 The suitably titled opener “The Trip” has all the psychedelic instrumentation necessary to get a good show off to a good start, an instrumental that becomes a showcase for Antonin Voyant’s wah wah guitar performance, which sounds almost Hot Rats in places, together with Graham Mushnik’s sci-fi organ.
 It’s perhaps with “Hastane Önü”, where we find some of the most emotional outpouring, an autobiographical poem written by Yildirim’s aunt, honouring the thoughts of a young woman struck down by illness.
 The original material slots in remarkably well with the old Anatolian classics, each of which offers a vibrant take on a very particular music from a very particular location.
 Planned as the first in a two part series, Dost 1 comprises just six tracks, yet this just about guarantees that there are no throw away moments whatsoever throughout the album.
 Deserves repeat plays.

-Deiz Dalgasiz Olmaz is included on this week’s Vaults radio show.
+Deiz Dalgasiz Olmaz is included on this week’s Northern Sky Vaults Radio Show.

 Jez Hellard and the Djukella Orchestra – The Fruitful Fells | Djukella Records